angelacassanelli/Kotlin2SwiftTranspiler/README.md

 ## 🛠️ Technologies Used

 - **ANTLR (ANother Tool for Language Recognition)**: A powerful tool for generating parsers from custom grammars.
 ANTLR simplifies parser creation, reduces development complexity, and minimizes error risks.
+- **Java 17.0.2 or higher**: The transpiler is implemented and tested using Java 17.0.12.
 - **Python 3.x**: The transpiler is implemented and tested using Python 3.13.0.
 - **Makefile**: A tool to automate build, execution, and cleanup tasks related to the transpiler.